aarmora/jordan-scrapes-secretary-of-states/src/northDakota/readme.md

 # Jordan Scrapes Secretary of States: North Dakota

-This package has some sample code getting data from the [Idaho Secretary of Search Business Search](https://sosbiz.idaho.gov/search/business).
+This package has some sample code getting data from the [North Dakota Secretary of Search Business Search](https://firststop.sos.nd.gov/search/business).

 ## Getting Started